 - The tuition fee for your course.

 If your funding has not been approved at the time of enrolment, you must demonstrate to the University that you have made an application by providing evidence such as a screenshot of your Student Finance application summary page or provide your Customer Reference Number for Student Finance.
 This should be forwarded to TuitionFees@edgehill.ac.uk.

-After you have completed enrolment and become a fully registered student your ﬁrst payment will be released from the start date of your course.
+After you have completed enrolment and become a fully registered student, your ﬁrst payment will be released.
 It can take up to ﬁve working days for payment to arrive in your account, or longer, if you applied for funding late.
-But remember, this will only be paid if your application is approved, all checks have been completed by Student Finance and your course has commenced.
+But remember, this will only be paid if your application is approved and all checks have been completed by Student Finance.